The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Circular motions

-It is important to note that the trajectory studied here can also be viewed as that of a harmonic oscillator, constrained on the unit circle.
+It is important that the trajectory studied here can also be viewed as that of a harmonic oscillator, constrained to move on a circle.
 Again using a complex coordinate, $w$, the equation of motion of the planar oscillator are